Minimal instruction set computer: Characteristics and design philosophy

 Also, the instruction pipelines of MISC as a rule tend to be very simple.
 Instruction pipelines, branch prediction, out-of-order execution, register renaming, and speculative execution broadly exclude a CPU from being classified as a MISC architecture.

-While 1-bit CPUs are otherwise obsolete (and were not MISCs nor OISCs), the first carbon nanotube computer is a 1-bit one-instruction set computer, and has only 178 transistors, and thus likely the lowest-complexity (or next-lowest) CPU produced so far (by transistor count).

-History
+Example CPUs

+Tube-based processors

-Some of the first digital computers implemented with instruction sets were by modern definition minimal instruction set computers.
+Some of the first tube-based digital computers implemented with instruction sets are by modern definition minimal instruction set computers.
+All are serial computers except for Whirlwind.

-Among these various computers, only ILLIAC and ORDVAC had compatible instruction sets.